AndreRab/Multi-Phase-Corruption-Curriculum-for-Diffusion-Language-Models-training/experiments/README.md

 - evaluation `corruption_rates` controls the per-condition maximum probability while using the same method implementations and minimum probability.

+## Intentional train/evaluation difference

+Training and final evaluation do not use exactly the same position-update policy by design.
+During training, each rollout step feeds the model's own predictions back into the next step for all corrupted positions.
+This exposes the model to its self-generated errors and provides a broad learning signal for iterative correction.

+During evaluation, denoising is more conservative: only the currently most confident positions are updated, while the remaining positions are left for later iterations.
+This confidence-based selective refinement models the intended inference behaviour, where reliable corrections improve the context before less certain tokens are changed.
+The difference is therefore an intentional training strategy versus final inference policy, not an accidental implementation mismatch.

 For evaluation, use `mode: "eval"` and the evaluation keys below:

 - `models_path` (list of checkpoint paths)